 Note: All images and renderings are courtesy of Kontiki Expeditions, used with their permission.

-The First Cruise Experience to Sail the Coast of Ecuador
+The First Experience of Its Kind to Sail Ecuador's Coast

 It's so exciting that Kontiki Expeditions is exploring a coast that no other cruise line of its kind sails to: Ecuador.
 It is not a secret that small cruises are one of our ultimate favorite ways to travel and experience a location; thinking about discovering a wonderful area of South America in this way is exhilarating.